Skip the store bought version and make homemade chocolate covered raisins.

 These homemade raisins don’t exactly fit into the healthy category, but they are semi-healthy, and are better than sitting down to eat a cookie or a handful of potato chips.
-And although these do make a great snack food, they are often desserts in our house.
+And although these do make a great snack food, they are often dessert in our house.

 This is basically the same recipe as my chocolate covered craisins, but with raisins.
 You can make them either way, they are both very good and very easy to make.